Networks-Learning/RedQueen/README.md

 This is a repository containing code for the paper:

-> RedQueen: An Online Algorithm for Smart Broadcasting in Social Networks.
+> A. Zarezade, U. Upadhyay, H. R. Raibee, M. Gomez-Rodriguez.
+RedQueen: An Online Algorithm for Smart Broadcasting in Social Networks.
+In Proceedings of the 10th ACM International Conference on Web Search and Data Mining (WSDM), 2017.
-> Ali Zarezade, MPI-SWS
-> Utkarsh Upadhyay, MPI-SWS
-> Hamid Rabiee, Sharif University of Technology
-> Manuel Gomez Rodriguez, MPI for Software Systems

 ## Pre-requisites

 This code depends on the following packages:

  1. `decorated_options`: Installation instructions are at [musically-ut/decorated_options](https://github.com/musically-ut/decorated_options) or `pip install decorated_options`.
- 2. `broadcast_ref` package (i.e. Karimi et.al.'s method, which is the current benchmark).
-This repository is currently private, but will be released before this code is made public.
+ 2. `broadcast_ref` package (i.e. Karimi et.al.'s method, which is the used as a baseline).
+Follow the instructions at [Networks-Learning/broadcast_ref](https://github.com/Networks-Learning/broadcast_ref).

 ## Code structure